amath570aut2015/am570a2015/sphinx/homework3.rst

   `am570-username` based on your GitHub username.
 See :ref:`git` for information on how to clone this repository.

+* The video about using GitHub for 26 October 2015 walks you through the next steps:

+  - Clone the repository `am570-username`
+  - cd into the directory this creates.
+  - Edit `README.md` so the title is correct for your username and so that it your full name appears in the file.
+  - Use `git add` and `git commit` to commit this change.
+  - Use `git push` to push this change to GitHub.
+  - Check the GitHub webpage to see that it appears as desired.
+  - Create a subdirectory `hw3`
+  - Copy the files `cheb.m` and `p11.m` from SMM into `hw3`
+  - `git add` and `git commit` these files (original version)
+  - Run `p11.m` in Matlab and `print -djpeg p11.jpg` to create a jpeg file.
+  - Add and commit this file and `git push` to GitHub.
+  - Note that you can view the image on GitHub.
+  - Modify `p11.m` so that the upper figure is for `N=30` rather than `N=10`.
+  - Create a new version of `p11.jpg`.
+  - Add and commit these changes and `git push` to GitHub.
+  - Note that on GitHub you can view the changes introduced in a commit by clicking on the commit number.

 * More exercises to appear.